fengyuanchen/cropperjs/README.md

 - **element**
   - Type: `HTMLImageElement` or `HTMLCanvasElement`
-  - The target image or canvas element for cropping.
+  - The target image or canvas element to crop.

 - **options** (optional)
   - Type: `Object`
-  - The options for cropping.
+  - The configuration options.
 Check out the available [options](#options).

+Alternatively, you may use `Cropper.create(element[, options])`.

 #### Example